pgrange/bash_unit/README.md

 You might want to take a look at [how to get started](getting_started) before continuing reading this documentation.

+*(by the way, the documentation you are reading is itself tested with bash-unit)*

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 **Contents**